wwarner/emacs-native-dockerfiles/README.md

 ## 24bit color & unicode

 24 bit color allows modern themes like zenburn and solarized to work well.
-In addition, unicode is configured correctly and `vterm` is compiled and installed.
+Unicode is configured correctly.

+## Fast Start

+All elisp is loaded and compiled in the build image, so that emacs starts very quickly.

 ### Frequently Used Keys